 Planning your event

-There are lots of ways for you to celebrate Biomedical Science Day and to help us promote biomedical science
+There are lots of ways for you to celebrate Biomedical Science Day and help to promote biomedical science

-We've put together a few ideas to help you consider and plan events that open the doors to your laboratory and to celebrate and promote your work on Biomedical Science Day.
+We've put together a few ideas to help you consider and plan events that open the doors to your laboratory and celebrate and promote your work on Biomedical Science Day.